top of page

 • A cure for lumbago is to lie on the floor face down and have a wife tread on the afflicted part.

 I can't tell you how awesome these details are.
-They have helped me understand some of the potential folklore for my German ancestors who moved to Kent, Canada.
-These customs can help me connect with them, even if I'm not certain they believed them or practiced them.
+They have helped me understand some potential folklore for my German ancestors who moved to Kent, Canada.
+These customs can help me connect with them, even if I'm not sure they believe or practice them.
 Customs can turn a boring family history into something amazing.

 How to Include Social History Discoveries in Your Writing